 Detentions will be served at the conclusion of the day assigned or the following morning unless otherwise approved by the principal.
 Participation in extra-curricular activities will not be considered as an acceptable reason for missing an assigned detention.
 Additional rules and regulations regarding detentions may be established at any time.

-Detentions not served as assigned will result in:
+Detentions not served as assigned will result in further consequences.
+See the Discipline Matrix for the consequences per violation.